roman-milk/roman-milk.github.io/my-bi-valentine.md

+===

- ****** My Bi Valentine ****** bygeronimo_appleby© Michelle shook her head.
+Michelle shook her head.
 "No," she breathed.
 "Not yet.
 Oh God, Alan," she sobbed.
 "I do want you to.
 I'm so fucking horny."
 Her chest hitched as another sob burst out of her.
 "I'd love to feel you inside me, but..."

  "What!"
 I cried, ire exploding in a fiery burst.
 "You're teasing me?
 You've got to be joking, Michelle."
 I released my erection, the long jib springing back against my stomach.